YordanGeorgiev/qto/doc/md/concepts_doc.md

  - userstories_doc-0 - the collection of user-stories used to describe "what is desired"
  - requirements_doc-0 - the structured collection of the requirements
  - system_guide_doc-0 - architecture and System description
- - devops_guide_doc-0 - a guide for the developers and devops operators
+ - devops_guide_doc-0 - a guide for the developers and DevOps operators
  - installations_doc-0 - a guide for installation of the application
  - enduser_guide_doc-0 - the guide for the usage of the UI ( mainly ) for the end-users
  - concepts_doc-0 - the concepts doc

-All the documents should be updated and redistributed in combination of the current version of the application and should be found under the doc/md directory.
+All the documents should be updated and redistributed in combination of the current version of the application and should be found under the doc/MD directory.